Hontiveros: Arrest Quiboloy

 “Because of that incident, the Anti-Hazing Law of 2018, or RA (Republic Act) 11053 was passed,” she said.

-The lawmaker also addressed the accusation againts the resolution she filed last December which led to the Senate investigation into Quiboloy’s crimes.
+The lawmaker also addressed the accusation against the resolution she filed last December which led to the Senate investigation into Quiboloy’s crimes.

 "As to the proposed resolution being incriminatory, let me reiterate: the Senate is not a court.
 It cannot determine guilt or innocence,” she said.